 What We Do

 We design and host unique workshops to introduce children with special needs to the world of robotics, using the ZeroUI robotics kit, an easy-to-use and intuitive product.
-We hold sessions at the Google Campus, with each workshop consisting of three 90 minute meetings, which provide the participants with a valuable exposure to building and programming.
+We hold sessions (at the Google Campus) that provide the participants with a valuable exposure to building and programming.

 About the Instructor

-Kaushik Shivakumar is an 11th grader at The Harker School and is very passionate about teaching programming and robotics .
+Kaushik Shivakumar is a 12th grader at The Harker School and is very passionate about teaching programming and robotics .
 He has volunteered at various organizations such as Inclusive World, as a Scratch mentor for children with special needs, and at MathAndCoding, teaching programming across various Bay Area libraries.
-He wanted to combine his love for competitive robotics and teaching, and he created this organization to empower children with special needs to explore the exciting world of robotics.
+He wanted to combine his love for robotics and teaching, and he created this organization to empower children with special needs to explore the exciting world of robotics.

 ZeroUI is a Bay Area startup company that created Ziro – the first hand-controlled and easy-to-use robotics kit.
 It consists of interchangeable and independent modules that function as motors and can be attached to anything such as cardboard pieces, which can be arranged to form a two-wheeled rover, dog, an R2-D2 robot, or much more.
 The possibilities are endless.